ViniSCode/githubstats/readme.md

 - [x] Search User
 - [x] Header Component
 - [x] Pagination using react-paginate
+- [x] list all user followers / following z- [x] list all user repos z- [x] list all user starred repos

 ## Rules
-- [] User can't access dashboard page if not logged in
+- [x] User can't access dashboard page if not logged in
 - [] User can search for a user and access their github stats

 # Layout Images